prateem/Carousel/README.md

 Comes with two built-in adapters to quick-start

 * `CarouselViewsAdapter` for a simple, generic View adapter.
-* `CarouselImagesAdapter` for as an example of a slightly more involved adapter that delegates binding behaviour to the custom object type `CarouselImage` that was created for handling loading of either a resource or a `Uri` image.
+* `CarouselImagesAdapter` as an example of a slightly more involved adapter that delegates binding behaviour to the custom object type `CarouselImage` that was created for handling loading of either a resource or a `Uri` image.